 Trouble is, it’s one of those questions which is meaningless without context.

-1. What kind of bike trip are you actually going on?
+1. Exactly what kind of tour are you planning?

-The details of the ride you’re planning will dictate your choice of touring bike.
-Resist the temptation to go deeper until you’ve decided exactly what kind of cycle tour you want to go on.
+Resist the temptation to go deeper into your research until you’re clear about exactly what kind of cycle tour you want to go on.
+Most bike trips fall somewhere on the following spectrums:

-Do you want to travel fast or slow?
+Do you want to ride fast or slow?

 Will you be going ultralight or fully-loaded?